-- There is a need to close the student feedback loop and demonstrate to the students how quality evaluation results have been taken into consideration.
+There is a need to close the student feedback loop and demonstrate to the students how quality evaluation results have been taken into consideration.
 An approach would be a student facing 'You said, we did' exercise.
-This is particularly important in the e-learning programme to ensure that the student voice is 'heard' and feedback is responded to. - Define a process to evaluate quality and consistency of pedagogical approach when bigger classes are split into groups and managed by different members of the adjunct staff.

 Please select what is appropriate for each of the following sub-areas: